Uthayamurthy/SHARP/ROADMAP.md

 ## Roadmap for V2.0:
 - [X] Add Authentication and Security
 - [X] Add support to Periodic Device Health Checks
-- [ ] New Automation: Sun rise and Sun set based time triggers
+- [X] New Automation: Sun rise and Sun set based time triggers
-- [ ] Add support to update configuration of the devices
 - [ ] Use SQLite for logging
+- [ ] New Automation: Smart Repetition
 - [ ] Add support to input type data
-- [ ] New Automation: Smart Repetition
+- [ ] Improvise Admin Page and Add support to update configuration of the devices
 - [ ] New Automation: Monitor Powercuts
-- [ ] Improvise Admin Page